bengu1/GoldMod-Cube2/README.md

 **Work in Process:**

-    better anticheat ( in work )
     enable-disable-commands-system ( currently not in work ) MixModule ( currently not in work )
     Clantag Detection ( in work )
-    more commands ( currently not in work )

 -------------------------------------------------------------------------------------------------------------